 The library contains both fiction and nonfiction, including classic works of literature, biographies, reference books, mysteries, historical fiction, how-to books, story books for young readers, books on history, science, geography, and much more.
 The library is open to all students.

-Grades 5-8 may choose to take classes in cooking, drama, film, hand chimes, sports clinic, gardening, calligraphy and American Sign Language.
+Grades 5-8 may choose to take classes in cooking, drama, film, hand chimes, sports clinic, robotics and American Sign Language.

 Beginning early in the second grade, all students participate in Spanish language classes.

 International students attend ESL classes five days a week to improve their English skills.
 The students utilize the library and computer lab in order to access a wide range of materials for English proficiency.